dianephan/pressedpenny/README.md

 <img src = "readmeimages/mapdemo.png">

 ----------------------------------
-Revisited this project in 2020.  need to provide proper documemntation for myself lol
+I am revisting this project in 2020 and making major changes to the project to learn more about creating new feature and scaling up the project.
+It's been fun!
+Here are some resources and things I learned and wanted to take note of.

 1. To run locally, type ```nodemon``` or ```node app.js``` to boot up program
 2. when running locally, need .env file. check out my notes on db/index.js to know what to delete
 3. UnhandledPromiseRejectionWarning: error: password authentication failed for user "diane"
+    - literally make a password for yourself

 ----------------------------------
 Steps for reinstallation / running on a new machine: